Expertium/expertium.github.io/ScientistsAge.md

-# At What Age Do Scientists Make Great Discoveries?
+# At What Age Do Great Scientists Make Great Discoveries?

 If you ask someone, "How do you envision a genius scientist?" most people will probably imagine an old man with gray hair.
 But how close to reality is that image?